Archived Blog Posts

 Floodwaters move quickly, and many business owners don't realize the effect that landscaping has.
 Designs such as rain gardens or swales can help collect and redirect rainwater.
 Whatever you do, make sure the landscaping is designed so that water runs away from the property.
 If there's significant work to be done, hire a professional who can help design and implement a water damage prevention strategy for your building's exterior.

 Being proactive about flood prevention can save you the headache of dealing with water damage on your commercial property.
-Maintaining your building's interior and exterior through regular inspections and cleanup are the easiest ways to keep your building dry all year round.
+Maintaining your building's interior and exterior through regular inspections and cleanup is the easiest way to keep your building dry all year round.
 If your building has already been impacted by water damage, a flood cleanup company can assess the water damage and identify a solution.

 3 Tips for Buying a Smoke Detector